-Knowing someone's highest level of education—whether it's a Bachelor's degree, a Master's degree, a PhD or a trade school—can help you draw conclusions about their income, professional experience, and even their behaviours.
+Knowing someone's highest level of education—whether it's a Bachelor's degree, a Master's degree, a PhD or a trade school—can help you draw conclusions about their income, professional experience, and even their behaviours or interests.

-Of course, there's exceptions to every rule, but a the majority of these responses, in tandem with other data, will provide you with actionable material to make decisions about marketing and other business functions (this can even effect things like your UX design).
+In tandem with other data, these responses can provide you with actionable material to make decisions about marketing and other business functions (this can even effect things like your UX design).

 Don't just include tertiary education as the only higher level of education.
 Trades and apprenticeships should be included alongside more traditional modes of study.